jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 As a quick review, recall that SomeCo writes whitepapers and manages those papers with Alfresco.
 Some whitepapers are published to the web site.
-A custom aspect called `scr:webable` includes a boolean property called `scr:isActive`.
+A custom aspect called `sc:webable` includes a boolean property called `sc:isActive`.
-Whitepapers with the `scr:isActive` flag set to `true` should be shown on the web site.
+Whitepapers with the `sc:isActive` flag set to `true` should be shown on the web site.

 Let's write a web script that returns all whitepapers.
 The list of whitepapers